 All hospices are not alike – You should know that it is the patient and their family who make the final determination on which hospice will be best for them.
 You can request a list of hospices that serve your area from your physician or another member of your healthcare team.
-They may also recommend an agency with whom they are familiar.
+Your physician may also recommend an agency with whom they are familiar, but the agency they suggest may not always be the best hospice provider for your specific needs.
 You should do your research, talk to more than one agency and then select the hospice that you believe will work best with you and your family.
 We encourage you to fill out our contact us form or call us at 210-444-2244 to request additional information about hospice or to request a no obligation visit and evaluation.

 Once an evaluation is requested, a member of our team will contact you to determine a convenient time for us to come to your location (home/hospital/long term care facility).
 We have staff available to meet with you 7 days a week.
-Our hospice representative will provide detailed information about the hospice philosophy and care and will answer any questions you have.
-A Registered Nurse will review your medical history, medications and conduct a physical examination.
+Our hospice representative will provide detailed information about our hospice philosophy and care and will answer any questions you have.
+One of our Registered Nurse Case Managers will review your medical history, medications and conduct a physical examination.
 Our team can complete all of these steps as quickly as you and your physician prefer – often in a matter of a few hours.

 Please fill out our contact us form or call us at 210-444-2244 to learn more about how Alamo Hospice can help you and/or your loved ones, today.
 We have hospice offices in San Antonio, New Braunfels, Castroville, Boerne, Kerrville, Conroe and Livingston and serve many surrounding counties.